This guide shows you how to search logs and view log entries with the Stackdriver Logging Logs Viewer.

 This section provides instructions for troubleshooting common issues found when interacting or searching with the Logs Viewer.

-GCP project selection
+Google Cloud project selection

-GCP project ID
+Google Cloud project ID

 There aren't any logs!